ibm-watson-embedded-business-assistant/eba-example-agents/docs/components/CoreConcepts.md

 ### Qualifiers

-These concepts represent certain language qualifiers for designated certain entities.
+These concepts represent certain language qualifiers for designated entities.
 Often times these qualifiers can be ommitted in natural language, and, consequently, they are often denoted as `optional` when used within semantic actions.

 - `:WithName` -- qualifier which references a value as being the name of an entity, e.g. 'show product _named_ iPhone X.
 - `:WithId`   -- qualifier which references a value as being the id of an entity, e.g. 'show product _id_ 123.